 I hope you’re ready to fall in love with mac and cheese are all over again.

 One bite of this uber creamy, chile relleno mac and cheese, and my heart was a fluttering.

 Chile relleno is a delicious Mexican dish where roasted poblano peppers are stuffed with cheese (typically Chihuahua® Cheese and queso fresco) and often meat, then coated in masa and fried.
 And macaroni and cheese, well you probably know this good as gold, American classic well.

 Craving comfort, I took elements from each dish to create this cheesy, flavorful recipe.
 The smooth sauce coats each and every noodle.
-And it’s simple to make, and made with wholesome, real ingredients.
-Let’s step through it!
+And it’s simple to make, and made with wholesome, real ingredients, just like many of my gluten-free dinner recipes.